EminMammadzada/translate_messages_bot/README.md

 This project was inspired by a communication issue we had in our telegram group chat: me and my other friend would often start unconsciously chatting in russian and that would leave our third friend out of conversation.
-To make our group chat more inclusive, I thought of creating this bot so it can translate from four languages that may be part of our conversation: Italian, French, English, and Russian.
-The project was successfully finished and now we have no problems in our communication
+To make our group chat more inclusive, I thought of creating this bot so it translates from 4 languages that might be part of our conversation: Italian, French, English, and Russian.

 ### DETAILS